Pupil eligibility

 Statement of intent

 Overcoming barriers to learning is at the heart of our Pupil Premium Grant use.
 We understand that needs and costs will differ depending on the barriers to learning being addressed.
 As such, we do not automatically allocate personal budgets per student in receipt of the Pupil Premium Grant.
-Instead, we identify the barrier to be addressed and the interventions required, whether in small groups, large groups, the whole school or as individuals, and allocate a budget accordingly.
-Our ultimate aim is to accelerate progress, moving pupils to at least age related expectations.
+Instead, we identify the barrier to be addressed, and the interventions required, whether in small groups, large groups, the whole school or as individuals, and allocate a budget accordingly.
+Our aim is to accelerate progress, moving pupils to at least age related expectations.
 We aim to provide all pupils with the opportunity to achieve their potential, including those who are already high attainers.
 Non disadvantaged pupils’ attainment will be sustained and improved alongside progress for their disadvantaged peers.
 Alongside academic support, we will ensure that those pupils who have social, emotional and mental health needs will access high quality provision from appropriately trained adults.
-Our Priorities for 2024-25 · Attendance – reducing gap between PP and non PP. Reducing PA rates of PP pupils · Phonics – closing the gap between PP and non PP for phonics and reading across school · Maths – closing the gap between PP and non PP for maths across school · Supporting well-being of PP pupils and support for parents in accessing relevant support services · EAL support – language acquisition · Extra support for children who have transferred from a local school |
+Our Priorities for 2025-26 · Attendance – reducing gap between PP and non-PP. Reducing PA rates of PP pupils · Phonics – closing the gap between PP and non-PP for phonics and reading in KS1 · Maths – closing the gap between PP and non-PP for maths in KS1 · Supporting well-being of PP pupils and support for parents in accessing relevant support services · EAL support – language acquisition

 Challenges